According to Brian Houston’s definition of “coverup,” that is exactly what he did.

 - He pretended the crimes of AHA never happened.

-- He moved “someone” (Frank Houston) “somewhere else” (Hawkesbury Christian Centre and then later Coastlife Church when the media finally reported on Frank’s pedophilia).
+- He moved “someone” (Frank Houston) “somewhere else” (Hawkesbury Christian Centre and then later Coastlife Church when the media FINALLY STARTED reported on Frank’s pedophilia).

 At the Royal Commission and after the Royal Commision: